pomanu/waxeye/README.md

 =======================

 Waxeye is a parser generator based on parsing expression grammars (PEGs).
-It currently supports Scheme.
+It currently supports Racket.

 Features
 --------

 * Choice of Programming Language
-  - Scheme
+  - Racket

 * Scanner-less Parsing